Laurence Luckinbill

 Laurence George Luckinbill (born November 21, 1934) is an American actor, playwright and director.
-He has worked in television, film, and theatre, doing triple duty in the theatre by writing, directing, and starring in stage productions.
-He is known for penning and starring in one-man shows based upon the lives of United States President Theodore Roosevelt, author Ernest Hemingway, and famous American defense attorney Clarence Darrow; starring in a one-man show based upon the life of US President Lyndon Baines Johnson; and for his portrayal of Spock's half-brother Sybok in the film Star Trek V: The Final Frontier.
+He has worked in film, television and theatre, doing triple duty in the theatre by writing, directing and starring in stage productions.
+He is known for penning and starring in one-man shows based upon the lives of U.S. president Theodore Roosevelt, author Ernest Hemingway, and famous American defense attorney Clarence Darrow; starring in a one-man show based upon the life of U.S. president Lyndon B. Johnson; and for his portrayal of Spock's half-brother Sybok in the film Star Trek V: The Final Frontier.

 Personal life

 Luckinbill was born in Fort Smith, Arkansas, the son of Agnes (née Nulph) and Laurence Benedict Luckinbill.
 He is the uncle of film directors Lana and Lilly Wachowski, the children of his sister, Lynne.
 He is Roman Catholic.

 He attended Fort Smith Junior College from 1951 to 1952, received a Bachelor of Arts degree from the University of Arkansas in 1956, received a Master of Fine Arts degree from the Catholic University of America in 1958, attended New York University in 1980, and studied acting at HB Studio in New York City.

 He is married to actress Lucie Arnaz, daughter of Lucille Ball and Desi Arnaz.
-They have three children together: Simon, Joseph, and Katharine.
+They have three children together: Simon, Joseph and Katharine.
 Arnaz and Luckinbill have toured together in theatrical productions such as They're Playing Our Song.
 He also has two sons from his previous marriage to actress Robin Strasser, Nicholas and Benjamin.